ucam-smt/ucam-smt.github.io/sgnmt/html/_sources/command_line.txt

 The complete and detailed list of parameters is provided below.

-SGNMT supports NMT training with Blocks/Theano.
-However, this will be removed in future releases since Theano has been discontinued.
-We refer to other packages such as Tensor2Tensor or the seq2seq TF tutorial for training, which are supported by the SGNMT decoder.

 Besides ``decode.py`` following additional scripts are available:

   * ``extract_scores_along_reference.py``: Generates a JSON file which contains the complete posteriors of all